mfacar/controltag/README.md

 This app trained a neural network with transcripts of a set of interviews made by the Institute for Creative Technologies, that contains a set of resources applied in order to analyze people with and without mental diseases.
 The database used was [DAIC-WOZ]('http://dcapswoz.ict.usc.edu/'), currently, the corpus of this database is being shared on a case-by-case basis by request and for research purposes.
 This repository contains only the compiled dataset with the words as tokens.

-> This work makes use of the word representations of the unsupervised algorithm from GloVe https://nlp.stanford.edu/projects/glove/ and the pre-trained word vectors of https://code.google.com/archive/p/word2vec/
+> This work makes use of the word representations of the unsupervised algorithm from GloVe https://nlp.stanford.edu/projects/glove/ and the pre-trained word vectors of https://code.google.com/archive/p/word2vec/<br />
-> These resources are not inside of this source code.
+> These resources are not inside of this source code.<br />
-> All code described below should be executed under `app` folder
+> All code described below should be executed under `app` folder<br />

 ### Running the best model